Synchronization for the Rough Kuramoto Model

 with $\Theta_\infty(\omega)$ defined as in Theorem \ref{theor_synch}.
 Analogous result holds under the hypotheses \nameref{AIII}, \nameref{B}, \nameref{W}, \nameref{G}, with the adequate adjustments given by each sub-population. \end{corollary} Once the notion of a balanced graph has been introduced, a natural question arises: how common are such graphs?
-Unfortunately, balanced graphs are relatively rare compared to the vast class of general signed graphs.
+From a physical perspective they have been employed to describe phenomena arising in social psychology; see, for instance, see \cite{harary1953graph,aref2019balance}.
+Unfortunately, in mathematics balanced graphs are relatively rare compared to the vast class of general signed graphs.
 An exact, though implicit, enumeration was provided in \cite{harary1981counting}.
 A more powerful result in this direction is given in \cite[Theorem 2.2-5.1]{el2012balance} and \cite[Theorem 2.3]{el2015weak}.
-There, random signed graphs denoted by $\mathcal{G}_{N,p_1,q_1}$ are studied.
-In this model, for each $i,j=1,\ldots,N$, the weight $a_{ij}$ is positive with probability $p_1$, negative with probability $q_1$, and zero with probability $1-p_1-q_1$.
+There, in contrast with our model, random signed graphs denoted by $\mathcal{G}_{N,p_1,q_1}$ are studied.
+In that model, for each $i,j=1,\ldots,N$, the weight $a_{ij}$ is positive with probability $p_1$, negative with probability $q_1$, and zero with probability $1-p_1-q_1$.
 For fixed $p_1,q_1$ satisfying $p_1+q_1\in(0,1)$, it holds that

 Moreover if the parameters $p_1,q_1$ depend on $N$ it has been shown that there is a critical threshold that guarantees balancedness.
 Namely if $p_1(N)+q_1(N)=o(N)$ then

 but as soon as $p_1(N)+q_1(N)\geq(1+\varepsilon)/N$ and $q_1(N)\geq\delta/N$ then